 (1) A participant is not required to seek either reconsideration or rehearing of a final order prior to seeking judicial review.

-(2) Any petition for reconsideration or rehearing must be received by the department within 60 days of service of the final order.
+(2) Any petition for reconsideration or rehearing must be received by DEQ within 60 days of service of the final order.
 Unless specifically set forth in this rule, the procedures for petitions for reconsideration or rehearing are those in OAR 137-003-0675.

 (3) A petition for reconsideration or rehearing does not stay the effect of the final order.